-Schedule: On going, depending on the availability of attendees.
+Schedule: On-going, depending on the availability of attendees

-Each session can last up to 5 hours.
+Duration: Each session can last up to 5 hours.

 Group size: Maximum of 5

-Fee: FOC for Doncaster residents
+Fee: Free of charge for Doncaster residents

-- What feedback will I get? - You will receive regular feedback from your tutor throughout the session, as and when appropriate.
-At the end of the session, you and your tutor will discuss the possible progression.
+You will receive feedback from your tutor throughout the sessions.
+At the end, you and your tutor will discuss the possible progression routes.